Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 Near real-time: Velocity is a huge concern with near real-time processing.
 These systems require data to be processed within minutes of the initial collection of the data.
 This can put tremendous strain on the processing and analytics systems involved.

 Real-time: Velocity is the paramount concern for real-time processing systems.
 Information cannot take minutes to process.
 It must be processed in seconds to be valid and maintain its usefulness.

+PROCESSING DATA

+Batch and periodic: Once the data has been collected, processing can be done in a controlled environment.
+There is time to plan for the appropriate resources.

+Near real-time and real-time: Collection of the data leads to an immediate need for processing.
+Depending on the complexity of the processing (cleansing, scrubbing, curation), this can slow down the velocity of the solution significantly.